 In 1924 Silverton player Harold Blackmore joined Exeter City scoring 45 goals in 71 starts, was then sold to Bolton Wanderers for £2150 where he scored 111 goals in just 153 appearances, was top scorer for two years and scored in the 1929 2-0 cup final victory against Portsmouth.
 Blackmore then moved on to Middleborough, Bradford Park Avenue and Bury before returning to Exeter City.
 His record shows overall he scored 201 goals in 309 appearances which is some going, yet as a Silverton player in the East Devon League he won nothing !
 The reason given is that Silverton who finished 4th and 3rd in the Senior division in 1923 and 1924 so he missed out.

 Yet another name to recall is Jack Radford who at one time had a cup named after him contested for by teams in and around the city.
-Jack was the Friernhay secretary four times, also wrote for the Express & Echo (Football reports etc) under the name of ‘Half Back’ having attended Ladysmith School as a youngster from where he became an England Schoolboy International.
-Jack’s son Mike who is currently secretary of Exeter City are not sure whether it was near the same time as Cliff Bastin but Jack was taken to Arsenal for trials by Herbert Chapman just before Second world war broke out which interrupted his football career.
+Jack was Friernhay secretary four times, also wrote for the Express & Echo (Football reports etc) under the name of ‘Half Back’ having attended Ladysmith School as a youngster from where he became an England Schoolboy International.
+We are not sure whether it was near the same time as Cliff Bastin but Jack was taken to Arsenal for trials by Herbert Chapman just before Second world war broke out which interrupted his football career.
 Who knows what might have happened!

-Amazingly only four League secretaries have been in control of our League since the second world war.
+Amazingly only five League secretaries have been in control of our League since the second world war.
 Mr R Husson was in charge in 1946 and he was then superseded by Walt Sanders in 1958.
-Mr Eric Manning then took on in 1968 and did the job for 37 years until our current secretary Chris Davey took on the reins in 2005.
-Chris Davey has also become the Devon FA representative spending much of his time at Wembley and is often responsible for taking the England C team abroad.
+Mr Eric Manning then took on in 1968 and did the job for 37 years until Chris Davey took on the reins in 2005.
+Chris Davey was also the Devon FA representative spending much of his time at Wembley and often took responsibity for taking the England C team abroad.
+Mr Davey no longer has the role but he has been made a Devon FA Life member.
+Chris stepped down in 2018 and his post as General secretary is now in the hands of Mr Neil Anthony from Sidmouth.
+Neil was a prominent footballer in his day and since he retired from playing has been in charge of the three cup competititons, Morrison Bell, Grandisson and Golesworthy, and his experience here should be very much an asset to his new role.

-Our Referees appointments secretary is Mr Terry Atkins who has been doing the job for over 20 years and who has over 100 officials to keep happy.
-Terry is still refereeing despite being in his retirement years but can boast action as a EUROPEAN CUP quarter final linesman at Ajax in Amsterdam on his CV.
-Terry along with the recently deceased Tony Ellis, often accompanied top Premiership referee Mr Ron Crabb to matches, and Ron’s face was the opening shot on BBC Match of the Day for many years in the 1980’s.
-On a personal note Ron Crabb and myself travelled to Wembley for the 1961 Tottenham v Burnley cup final, and I still have my ticket as a memento.
+Our Referees appointments secretary is Mr Terry Atkins who has been doing the job for many years and who has around 100 officials to keep happy.
+Terry has finally stopped refereeing now being in his retirement years but can boast action as a EUROPEAN CUP quarter final linesman at Ajax in Amsterdam on his CV.
+Terry along with the recently deceased Tony Ellis, often accompanied top Premiership referee the late Mr Ron Crabb to matches, and Ron’s face was the opening shot on BBC Match of the Day for many years in the 1980’s.
+On a personal note Ron Crabb and myself travelled to Wembley for the 1962 Tottenham v Burnley cup final, and I still have my ticket as a memento.

-Former Tottenham and England player Steve Perryman, now in a directors role at Exeter City, was the Leagues guest of honour at the 2010 Presentation night and former England Under 21 manager Mr Stuart Pearce has also been a guest of honour in recent years.
+Former Tottenham and England player Steve Perryman, was the Leagues guest of honour at the 2010 Presentation night and former England Under 21 manager Mr Stuart Pearce has also been a guest of honour in recent years.

 The League still offers well organised grass roots football and it will be interesting to see how its history develops now we are in our second century.